WalshyDev/Discord-Spotify-RPC/README.md

 Edit the /lib/ps.js so line 11 has a maxBuffer.
 Here is the new line 11 `exec('wmic process list /format:csv', {maxBuffer: 2000*1024}, function (err, stdout, stderr) {`

 ## node-spotify-webhelper

+NOTE: These steps are for Linux users only.
+Windows users should skip these steps as these are unnecessary.

 You need to edit 2 lines here, line 15 the DEFAULT_PORT var, change the value to 4381.
 Next go to line 158 and change the `https://%s:%d%s` to `http://%s:%d%s`

 With them 2 files edited you should be good to go.